- Planning & Sustainability

 Historical and Landmarks Review Board

-1. Plans must be submitted to the Buildings Department, Ground Floor of City Hall.
+1. An application for a building permit must be submitted to the Buildings Department, Ground Floor of City Hall.

-2. The Buildings Department will review plans for completeness and decide if approval from the Historical and Landmarks Review Board is required.
+2. The Buildings Department will review the application for completeness and decide if approval from the Historical and Landmarks Review Board is required.

 3. If the Building Department determines that board approval is required, it will issue a letter to the applicant referring the case to the HLRB.